 Former YRC Worldwide folks should know very well by now that their company has been reintroduced as Yellow Corp.
-Because of this, the company is operating under that brand name, as they’ll also start trading again on the NASDAQ as “YELL,” come Monday, February 8th.
+Because of this, the hauling company is operating under that brand name, as they’ll also start trading again on the NASDAQ as “YELL,” come Monday, February 8th.
 The restructuring comes from a lot of mixing and matching.
-Namely, in the changes of leadership that has long been comandeering the Yellow Corporation.
+Namely, in the changes of leadership that has long been commandeering the Yellow Corporation.
 This is a worthy shift of power.
 At least that’s what CEO Darren Hawkins mentioned during a press release.
 By continuing to transform into a mega-regional LTL freight carrier, they hope to modernize the holding company brand.
 Furthermore, this shift in power has been largely in part thanks to a boost from $700 million in a Treasury loan this past July.
-In it, they’ve been able to catch up on health care and pension beneft payments.
+In it, they’ve been able to catch up on health care and pension benefit payments.

 However, Yellow Isn’t Out Of The Red Yet

 This is made evident by a net loss of 37 cents per share.
 In certain circumstances, this is much worse than the 24-cent per share loss, yet, 9 cents better than years beforehand.